javidominguez/Calibre/README.md

 * F8 open the context menu for selecting   and maintenance library
 * F10 brings the focus to   the toolbar.
 Then you can navigate it with standard keys (tab and arrows); enter to activate item and key applications to display the context menu; escape to exit the toolbar.
 * F12 search the current book in Google
-* NVDA+End says the total of books in the current library view and the number of books selected
+* NVDA+Alt+End says the total of books in the current library view and the number of books selected
 * NVDA+Control+H open the context menu for settings of the current column
 * I in library view reads the book information.

 Keystrokes can be customized in  Preferences  of NVDA > Input gestures when calibre are open.
+Also you can define in preferences the way NVDA reads the table headers  in the library (rows and columns, columns only or none).

+ Take a look at the [documentation of Calibre](https://manual.calibre-ebook.com/gui.html) for know more Keyboard shortcuts.

   Covered by the GNU General Public License.
 See the [file COPYING.txt](https://github.com/javidominguez/Calibre/blob/master/COPYING.txt) for more details.